Gaza truce shatters as Israel carries out wave of deadly strikes and says it has ‘returned to fighting’

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kareem Khadder, Jeremy Diamond, Jessie Yeung, Khader Al Za’anoun, Tareq Al Hilou and Mohammad Al Sawalhi contributed to this report
+CNN’s Kareem El Damanhoury, Kareem Khadder, Jeremy Diamond, Jessie Yeung, Kathleen Magramo, Nadeen Ebrahim, Caitlin Danaher, Khader Al Za’anoun, Tareq Al Hilou and Mohammad Al Sawalhi contributed to this report